 Receiving a KC Scholars scholarship is a tremendous accomplishment and honor.
 Scholars indicate that receiving the scholarship and support services changed their lives and they are proud to be Scholars.

 KC Scholars is a very competitive award program.
 Thousands of students and adult learners in the six-county Kansas City metropolitan area meet minimum eligibility requirements during each annual award cycle.
-In the first two years, there was a 25% award rate, with approximately 1 in 4 applicants receiving a scholarship.

 Before an individual can apply for a scholarship, minimum eligibility requirements must have been met and been verified through an online eligibility check.
 KC Scholars Eligibility Requirements

 For those individuals who are eligible to apply and complete and submit their application and required supporting materials by the deadline, evaluation criteria are consistently applied to determine which applicants receive a scholarship or a college savings account (and those selected to participate in the match and incentives program).
-More than 220 volunteer community reviewers are selected and trained to utilize a scoring rubric from which they evaluate applicants’ essays and recommendations.
+More than 450 volunteer community reviewers are selected and trained to utilize a scoring rubric from which they evaluate applicants’ essays and recommendations.
 Their scores help to determine scholarship recipients.
-The 100-point rubric considers the most important factors for each of the three program components (traditional scholarship, adult scholarship, and college savings account/match program), including:
+The 100-point rubric considers the most important factors for each of the three program components (traditional scholarship, adult scholarship, and college savings match program), including:

 applicants’ motivation to go to college;